mrigor87/CalorieManager/doc/graduation.md

 P.S.: Make sure everything works with latest version that is on github :)

-P.P.S.: Asume that your API will used by a frontend developer to build frontend on top of that.
+P.P.S.: Asume that your API will be used by a frontend developer to build frontend on top of that.